joepritch/minesweeperJSX/readme.md

 Splash page with minefield config input
 Error page

+reorder components

+app > leaderboard && game > define game && leaderboard && minefield > cell

+content container is useless and could be replaced by app, but will be removed entirely define game will become stateless, and pass-back values via callback function served as a prop minefield will be split into game and minefield game will have state for all components

 use define game to hold minefield component, define game collects information about the minefield in a form, then takes the value from that for and uses it to

 collect width, height, and amount of mines as specs pass specs to stateful gameboard component as props